Tomorrow Never Dies (soundtrack)

 Crow's theme was eventually picked by Metro-Goldwyn-Mayer.
 In the meantime, a bold, brassy number in the classic John Barry/Shirley Bassey vein that Arnold himself wrote with David McAlmont and lyricist Don Black with the intent of being a theme, was relegated to the end credits with the title "Surrender".
 While McAlmont recorded the demo, "Surrender" was eventually recorded by k.d. lang after an extensive selective process.

 The score itself follows Barry's classical style in both composition and orchestration, together with modern electronic rhythms present in most cues.
 Because the title song was changed so close to the film's release date, there was no time to work Crow's melody into any of the score.
 As a result, melody patterns from "Surrender" appear prominently many times in the score, mainly in the action cues, but it can also be heard in the dramatic "All in a Day's Work" track.

 The DVD version of the film has an "isolated music track" allowing the viewer to watch the film with just the background music.

-Scoring of the film had not been completed when the soundtrack was released so on January 11, 2000 a second album was released by Chapter III Records which removed the theme songs, Moby's Bond theme remake and "Station Break", and had additional music, as well as an interview with David Arnold.
+Scoring of the film had not been completed when the soundtrack was released so on January 11, 2000 a second album was released by Chapter III Records which removed the theme songs, Moby's "James Bond Theme" remake and "Station Break", and had additional music, as well as an interview with David Arnold.

 In 2022, La-La Land Records released a two-disc limited and expanded edition of the complete score by Arnold.
+The title song is also contained in the release along with some unreleased material.

 Track listing

 All music was composed by David Arnold, except where noted.
-Cues in bold contain Monty Norman's James Bond Theme.
+Certain cues contain Monty Norman's "James Bond Theme".